 The RadioKit SDK is designed for software developers who want to simplify the iOS app development process when creating an iPhone or iPad radio app.
 This SDK is targeted for developers already familiar with the iOS SDK, but who want to save a large amount of time by using radio streaming features from a well tested library.
 This will allow a developer to focus more time on creating other portions of their app to make it unique, such as the user interface or other features.

-Over 100 iPhone radio apps make use of the iOS RadioKit SDK and these apps have millions of downloads.
-While we do not list the names of the many companies that have licensed the RadioKit SDK, the following are just a few examples of apps written by Stormy Productions that make use of RadioKit:
+Over 100 iPhone radio apps make use of the iOS RadioKit SDK and these apps have tens of millions of downloads.
+While we do not list the names of the many companies that have licensed the RadioKit SDK, the following are just a few examples of apps that make use of RadioKit:

 Why use the RadioKit SDK for your iOS apps instead of other solutions that make use of open-source code?